Michael Farina

 Michael Farina (born May 5, 1958) is an American wrestler.
 He competed in the men's Greco-Roman 48 kg at the 1976 Summer Olympics.
-Farina made the USA Greco-Roman wrestling Olympic team as a high school senior, being one of only three wrestlers in American history to come straight from high school and earn a spot on an Olympic team.
+Farina made the USA Greco-Roman wrestling Olympic team as a high school senior, becoming the second wrestler in American history to come straight from high school and earn a spot on an Olympic team.
 He is also the youngest American in history to become an Olympian in Greco-Roman wrestling.

 Farina wrestled for York High School in Elmhurst, Illinois, where he placed third in the state as a junior and won an Illinois State Championship as a senior.
-Prior to graduating high school, he won the National Junior Freestyle Championship in 1974, and the National Junior Greco-Roman Championship in 1974 and 1975.
+Prior to graduating high school, he won the National Junior Freestyle Championship in 1974 and the National Junior Greco-Roman Championship in 1974 and 1975.

 He attended college and wrestled at Iowa State University, where he graduated in 1981.
 He also later earned a graduate degree from the University of Minnesota.